rwthanalytics/moodle-local_learning_analytics/README.md

 ### Third-party libraries and resources

-The following third-party libraries are used in this project:
+The following third-party libraries and resources are used in this project:

 - Plotly.js: <https://plotly.com/javascript/>
 - Material.io icons: <https://material.io/resources/icons/>

-See [CREDITS](./docs/CREDITS.md) for more information including full licenses.
+See [CREDITS](./CREDITS.md) for more information including full licenses.

 ### Contributing
 Checkout the [contributing guide](./CONTRIBUTING).